google-deepmind/mujoco/doc/XMLreference.rst

    The size of the field mjData.userdata of mjData.
 This field should be used to store custom dynamic variables.
 See also :ref:`CUser`.
 :at:`nkey`: :at-val:`int, "0"`
-   The number of key frames allocated in mjModel is the larger of this value and the number of :ref:`key <key>` elements below.
+   The number of key frames allocated in mjModel is the larger of this value and the number of :ref:`key <keyframe-key>` elements below.
 Note that the interactive simulator has the ability to take snapshots of the system state and save them as key frames.
 :at:`nuser_body`: :at-val:`int, "-1"`